-Outcomes achieved
+3. Outcomes achieved

-A range of outcomes were achieved from the complaints managed by prescribed providers from 2014-15 to 2018-19.
+A range of outcomes were achieved from the complaints managed by prescribed providers from 2015-16 to 2019-20.
 These are shown in Figure 15.

 The following issues are not displayed in Figure 15 due to accounting for less than 2% of outcomes: Change in policy effected; Complaint withdrawn by complainant; Compensation paid; and Agreement not reached.
+Totals may not sum to 100% due to rounding.